muhliscokadar/ETL_Project/README.md

 * Created a SQL query to check all rows of tables loaded succesfully.

-* Also created a query to join tables on yearmonth and state and show : Average Temperature and Total number of illnesses, hospitalizations and deaths by states and months.
+* Also created a query to join tables on yearmonth and state and show : Average Temperature, Total number of illnesses, hospitalizations and deaths by states and months.